EatThisRadioProject/eatthisradioproject.github.io/content/post/rutger1.md

 mixcloud_url: https://www.mixcloud.com/eatthisradio/delicate-structures/
 ---

-Ruther Zuyderveld has been active in the music scene for quite some time now under his monniker Machinefabriek.
-For eat this radio he compiled a mix ful of delicate sounds, almost complete silences.
-Pleae close your eyes, listen and take this musical journey with Rutger Zuyderveld.
+Rutger Zuydervelt has been active in the music scene for quite some time now under his monniker Machinefabriek.
+For eat this radio he compiled a mix full of delicate sounds, almost complete silences.
+Please close your eyes, listen and take this musical journey with Rutger Zuydervelt.

 - Jürg Frey - Extended Circular Music No.2 (performed by Philip Thomas)
 - Steve Reich - Come Out